MicrosoftDocs/fabric-docs/docs/data-science/r-customer-churn.md

 ---
 title: "Tutorial: Use R to predict churn"

 description: This tutorial shows a data science work flow  in R, with an end-to-end example, building a model to predict churn. ms.reviewer: sgilley ms.author: amjafari
 author: amhjf
 ms.topic: tutorial
+ms.custom:
+  - ignite-2023
 ms.date: 09/21/2023
 # customer intent: As a data scientist, I want to create a model to predict churn with R
 ---